Using domain analysis to model microservices

 In this article and the next, we'll walk through the following steps, applying them to the Drone Delivery application:

 Start by analyzing the business domain to understand the application's functional requirements.
 The output of this step is an informal description of the domain, which can be refined into a more formal set of domain models.

 Next, define the bounded contexts of the domain.
 Each bounded context contains a domain model that represents a particular subdomain of the larger application.

 Within a bounded context, apply tactical DDD patterns to define entities, aggregates, and domain services.

 Use the results from the previous step to identify the microservices in your application.

-In this chapter, we cover the first three steps, which are primarily concerned with DDD.
-In the next chapter, we will identify the microservices.
+In this article, we cover the first three steps, which are primarily concerned with DDD.
+In the next article, we'll identify the microservices.
 However, it's important to remember that DDD is an iterative, ongoing process.
 Service boundaries aren't fixed in stone.
 As an application evolves, you may decide to break apart a service into several smaller services.

-This chapter is not meant to show a complete and comprehensive domain analysis.
-We deliberately kept the example brief, in order to illustrate the main points.
+This article doesn't show a complete and comprehensive domain analysis.
+We deliberately kept the example brief, to illustrate the main points.
 For more background on DDD, we recommend Eric Evans' Domain-Driven Design, the book that first introduced the term.
 Another good reference is Implementing Domain-Driven Design by Vaughn Vernon.